Custom WordPress Build Vs. a Premium Theme

 - Who doesn’t like to stand out?
 We are sure you do too.
 A custom theme guarantees precisely that.
 It is unique and exclusive to your business only.
 No one else can have the same theme with a different colour scheme.

-- It is designed to achieve your business goals i.e. increase traffic, sales, build a trustworthy brand, look modern and professional, be creative etc. Every brand is different and your goal is surely different than others.
-Custom development is the best way to achieve your business goals, track and optimise later.
+- It is designed to achieve your business goals, i.e. increase traffic, sales, build a trustworthy brand, look modern and professional, be creative etc. Every brand is different, and your goal is surely different from others.
+Building websites on WordPress custom development is the best way to achieve your business goals, track and optimise later.

-- A custom theme has no feature overload, which means that the speed of the website is not compromised.
-It is mostly built using very fewer codes and plugins because it’s just built for you, not for the mass market.
+- A custom theme has no feature overload, which means that the website’s speed is not compromised.
+It is mostly built using fewer codes and plugins because it’s just built for you, not the mass market.

 - The present-day online space is all about SEO optimisation.
 The good news is that a Custom WordPress theme is SEO friendly as it relies on lean coding, which makes the website very light.

-- Plugins can be built-in.
-This helps in reducing dependency on third-party plugins as they do not have to be entered at the time of running.
+- Plugins can be built in.
+This helps reduce dependency on third-party plugins as they do not have to be entered at the time of running.

 - A custom theme is more secure than a premium theme.
 This is because people usually use lesser features while designing their own theme.
-Also, you do not need to wait for a third-party to remove a security bug.
-You can remove it yourself.
+Also, you do not need to wait for a third party to remove a security bug.
+Instead, you can remove it yourself.

 Cons of choosing a custom theme: